-On request by the parties to the concentration or third parties who provide certain information for the purpose of the merger review, a measure by which the source of data or the data itself shall be declared confidential can be imposed by the president of the Commission.
-In order for the source or the data to be declared confidential, two conditions have to be satisfied: (i) the interest of the party demanding confidentiality has to outweigh the interest of the public to have that source or data non-confidential; and (ii) the party demanding confidentiality has to prove as probable that damages might occur if the source or the data are revealed.
-It is advisable that confidential data be designated as such from the outset by the participant to the concentration in the merger notification itself, as well as that all submissions (and in particular merger notifications) be submitted together with non-confidential versions of those submissions.
+On request by the parties to the concentration or the third parties who provide certain information for the purpose of the merger review, a confidentiality measure (by which the source of data or the data itself shall be declared confidential) can be imposed by the President of the Commission.
+In order for the source or the data to be declared confidential, two conditions have to be satisfied: (i) the interest of the party demanding confidentiality has to outweigh the interest of the public to access the information; and (ii) the party requesting confidentiality has to prove as probable that damages might occur if the source or the data are revealed.
+It is advisable that the parties to the concentration designate the confidential data as such in the merger notification from the outset, as well as that all submissions (and in particular merger notifications) be submitted together with their non-confidential versions.
 The names of parties providing certain documents and/or information shall not be declared confidential.

-The parties have the right to access the Commission's file and make copies of certain documents; however, records on voting, official reports and draft decisions, records labelled as confidential, as well as data designated as confidential, cannot be accessed.
-The Competition Act provides that third parties that prove their legal interest to be informed of the current state of a proceeding may be provided with such information.
-Letters, notices, and all other forms of communication between the parties and their attorneys directly relating to the procedure itself, shall be considered privileged communication.
-In cases where there is suspicion that such privileged communication is used in an abusive manner, the president of the Commission may inspect the contents of such communication and, if required, may withdraw the privileged status in its certain aspects.
+The parties have the right to access the Commission's file and make copies of certain documents.
+However, the voting records, official reports and draft decisions, records labelled as confidential, as well as data designated as confidential, cannot be accessed.
+The Competition Act provides that such information may be provided to third parties that prove their legal interest to be informed of the current state of a proceeding.
+Letters, notices, and all other forms of communication between the parties and their attorneys directly relating to the procedure, shall be considered privileged communication.
+When there is suspicion of abuse of that privileged communication, the president of the Commission may inspect the contents of such communication and, if required, may withdraw the privileged status in its certain aspects.